 Mike Filucci, Vice President, Pilot Information Center and Flight Operations, is responsible for the Pilot Information Center which is comprised of medical certification assistance, pilot services, and digital product support.
 Responsibilities include assuring the quality of member support via the 800 Pilot Hotline and e-mail.
 Mike’s department is also responsible for producing much of the technical information content on the AOPA Web site.
 On the Flight Ops side of the house, the aircraft management team handles the scheduling/dispatch functions, pilot training, and tracks and maintains the AOPA fleet.
 The team also provides support to the AOPA Foundation for the acquisition and sale of donated aircraft.
 Prior to joining AOPA, Mike flew with American Airlines for 28 years.
 He also had a military career with the US Air Force/Maryland Air National Guard, based at Martin State Airport.
 Mike has been active in the general aviation community, including the GA warbird community, for many years.

-Ferdi Mack, Manager, Pilot Information Center, joined the Pilot Information Center team in 2011.
+Ferdi Mack, Senior Manager, Pilot Information Center, joined the Pilot Information Center team in 2011.
 He has a B.S. and M.S. in Electrical and Computer Engineering from Carnegie Mellon University.
 Ferdi spent seven years in Silicon Valley as a hardware developer for companies such as Silicon Graphics and NVIDIA, before moving home to Frederick to pursue aviation.
 He spent his childhood flying with his parents, who are both private pilots.
 Ferdi holds a commercial ASEL/AMEL as well as flight and ground instructor certificates.
 He is a native of Frederick and has been involved at the airport since an early age, including most recently as a flight instructor.

 Craig Brown, Senior Aviation Technical Specialist, joined the Pilot Information Center in August 1997.
 Craig holds A&P, ATP, and CFI certificates.
 In his 25 years of aviation experience, he has turned wrenches, flight instructed, flown traffic watch and charter, flown internationally, and has both fixed and rotor wing experience in 97 aircraft types.
 He has logged over 9,700 hours of flight time and over 100,000 member requests for assistance and information since starting at AOPA.
 Craig lives with his wife and children near historic Gettysburg, Pennsylvania.